DalesBus

-DalesBus is a bus network serving the Yorkshire Dales and managed by Dales and Bowland Community Interest Company, a volunteer-run subsidiary of the Yorkshire Dales Society.
+DalesBus is a bus network serving the Yorkshire Dales managed by Dales and Bowland Community Interest Company, a volunteer-run subsidiary of the Yorkshire Dales Society.

-Services are funded by organisations, including the National Trust, West Yorkshire Metro, Yorkshire Dales National Park, and community groups.
-Over 30,000 passengers used the network in 2019/20.
+Services are funded by several organisations, including the National Trust, North Yorkshire Council, West Yorkshire Metro, Yorkshire Dales National Park, Yorkshire Water, York and North Yorkshire Combined Authority and community groups.
+Over 30,000 passengers used the network in 2019/20, increasing to over 60,000 in 2025/26.

-Some services only operate at weekends and on bank holidays, from Easter until late October, though others are year-round.
+DalesBus services operate at weekends and on bank holidays, some run year-round, whilst others run summer-only.
+They run into and around the Yorkshire Dales area, including the Yorkshire Dales National Park and Nidderdale National Landscape.

-The DalesBus Ramblers organise a programme of guided walks in the Yorkshire Dales.
+DalesBus Ramblers organise a programme of guided walks in the Yorkshire Dales accessible by DalesBus and other bus and train services.

 History

-The service began in 2007 with a single route between Ilkley and Skipton.
+The current service began in 2007 with a single route between Ilkley and Skipton.

 Controversy

-In 2015, North Yorkshire County Council withdrew English National Concessionary Travel Scheme payments for some of these services, regarding them as only for "tourist use" and therefore outside of statutory provision.
+In 2015, North Yorkshire County Council withdrew English National Concessionary Travel Scheme (ENCTS) payments for some of these services, regarding them as only for "tourist use" and therefore outside of statutory provision.
 In the following year, Lancashire County Council made the decision to follow suit, citing similar reasons to do so.
+In December 2025 North Yorkshire Council advised that all DalesBus services would be included in the ENCTS on a discretionary basis.

 Services and operators

-As of 2025, the following services are operated under the DalesBus brand.
+As of 2026, the following services are operated under the DalesBus brand.